Support with grief

 Guilt

-Some people feel guilty because they are relieved that their relative or friend has died.
+Some people feel guilty because they feel a sense of relief that their relative or friend has died, as described earlier.

-If you are feeling like this, you might find it helpful to talk to the doctor or a nurse who was caring for your relative or friend.
+If you are struggling with feelings of guilt, you might find it helpful to talk to the doctor or nurse who was caring for your relative or friend.
 You could also talk to your GP.
+They can suggest places to get more support to help manage how you feel.

 Physical symptoms of grief

-Many people have physical symptoms after the death of a relative or friend.
+Many people have physical symptoms after a relative or friend has died.
 These can be frightening.
 Some people say the symptoms are so strong that they worry they are seriously ill.
 But physical reactions are quite common.
 They can include:

 • feeling sick